-The Spanish city of Cuenca is a 3 h drive from where we live and it’s been on my bucket list for a while.
-For some reason we all want to travel to all these far-away lands and sometimes forget to visit the nearby cities.
-That’s why it took me five years to finally get there.
-Next week I will share with you the full story and all the places you must see in Cuenca.
-Meantime, I’d like to show you only one place I particularly liked this weekend – the Enchanted City.
+The Spanish city of Cuenca is a 3-h drive from our home and yet it’s been on my travel bucket list for a while.
+For some reason, we all want to travel to all these far-away lands and sometimes forget to visit the nearby cities.
+I´m so happy we finally made it to Cuenca.

 The Enchanted City of Cuenca

-We drove there early in the morning and were one of the first visitors…
+We drove there early in the morning and were ones of the first visitors…

-A walk through the Enchanted city really felt like something magical and out of this world.
-All the figures looked like humans, objects or animals … Mother Nature is definitely the best decorator on Earth.
+A walk through the Enchanted City really felt like something supernatural, other-worldly.
+All the rock figures that looked like humans, objects or animals … Mother Nature is definitely the best decorator on Earth.

 The only drawback: the place was not adopted for disabled or baby strollers.
 Luckily the route wasn´t too long (about 1.7 km), so we didn’t get tired from carrying our baby girl around.
 But I wish they´d make it more accessible for everyone.